-The client in this section is the physical computer and software environment used to interface with Pan-Net Cloud Services.
+The client in this section is the physical computer and software environment used to interface with DT Cloud Services.
 In this documentation, we assume that the client is configured on a PC running on Ubuntu 20.04 and with Python 3 installed.
 The procedures described should be easily adapted to any Unix-like system.

 Python virtual environments